Ahsome/NIMA-Notes/Med Notes/Diseases/Reproductive/Breast Cancer.md

 ### Paget Disease
 Paget Disease comes from erythema of nipple, due to underlying malignancy.
 It can cause bloody nipple discharge Often mistaken for [[Eczema]] or [[Contact Dermatitis]]

+[[#Paget disease management:|Management]] involves mammography.
+50% of cases have palpable masses, but even with no masses there should be mammography.
+Stand
 ### Questions to ask
 >*"Do you notice any ???"*